 Under regulatory guidelines, the \$15 million in Trust Preferred Securities issued by USB Capital Trust II in July of 2007 qualifies as Tier 1 capital up to 25% of Tier 1 capital.
 Any additional portion of Trust Preferred Securities qualifies as Tier 2 capital.
 During 2015, a redemption of \$3.0 million junior subordinated debt took place.
 The current balance of Trust Preferred Securities is \$12 million.
-The final rules also require a Common Equity Tier 1 capital conservation buffer of 2.5% of risk-weighted assets which is in addition to the other minimum risk-based capital standards in the rule.
-The capital buffer requirement will be phased in over three years beginning in 2016, and will effectively raise the minimum required Common Equity Tier 1 RBC Ratio to 7.0%, the Tier 1 RBC Ratio to 8.5%, and the Total RBC Ratio to 10.5% on a fully phased-in basis.
-Institutions that do not maintain the required capital buffer will become subject to progressively more stringent limitations on the percentage of earnings that can be paid out in dividends or used for stock repurchases, and on the payment of discretionary bonuses to executive management.
-As of December 31, 2016, the Company and the Bank meets all capital adequacy requirements to which they are subject.
-Management believes that, under the current regulations, both will continue to meet their minimum capital requirements in the foreseeable future.
+As of December 31, 2017, the Company and the Bank meets all capital adequacy requirements to which they are subject.

 Dividends - Cash dividends, if any, paid to shareholders are paid by the Company, subject to restrictions set forth in the California Corporations Code and the terms of the Federal Reserve informal supervisory agreement.
-All dividends paid by the Company during 2016 and 2015 were in the form of stock dividends rather than cash dividends
+Dividends paid by the Company during 2017 were in the form of stock and cash dividends.
+In 2016 dividends were in the form of stock rather than cash dividends.

 The primary source of funds with which cash dividends are paid to shareholders comes from cash dividends received by the Company from the Bank.
-The Bank's ability to pay dividends is subject to the restrictions set forth in the California Financial Code and the informal agreements the Bank has entered into with the Federal Reserve and the DBO.
+The Bank's ability to pay dividends is subject to the restrictions set forth in the California Financial Code.
 Under the Financial Code, the Bank may not pay cash dividends in an amount which exceeds the lesser of the retained earnings of the Bank or the Bank's net income for the last three fiscal years (less the amount of distributions to shareholders during that period of time).
 If the above test is not met, cash dividends may only be paid with the prior approval of the DBO, in an amount not exceeding the greater of: (i) the Bank's retained earnings; (ii) its net income for the last fiscal year; or (iii) its net income for the current fiscal year.
-During the year ended December 31, 2016, the Bank's cash dividends of \$464,000 paid to the Company were approved by the Federal Reserve and the DBO and funded the Company's operating costs and payments of interest on its junior subordinated debentures.
+During the year ended December 31, 2017, the Bank's cash dividends of \$4,291,000 paid to the Company were approved by the Federal Reserve and the DBO and funded the Company's operating costs and payments of interest on its junior subordinated debentures.
+The approval by the Federal Reserve and the DBO was required for the dividend issued during the first quarter 2017, but subsequently deemed unnecessary alongside the termination of the informal agreements.
 During the year ended December 31, 2015, a redemption of \$3.0 million junior subordinated debt was approved by both agencies.